LAST UPDATED: September 11, 2019

 PUBLISHED ON September 11, 2019

 Traveling in an RV is a fun experience that allows you to see new sites and visit new places.
-However, several days of travel means you have to pack many days worth of clothes, and eventually they will get dirty or smelly.
+However, several days of travel means you have to pack several days worth of clothes, and eventually they will get dirty or smelly.
 You could stop at a laundromat if you have the time, cash, and if there is one on your route, or you could just hook up a high-quality washer and dryer set inside your camper.
-To make sure you are getting one of the best RV washer and dryer combos for your money, check out these picks.
+To make sure you are getting one of the best RV washer and dryer combos for your money, check out these top picks.

 Why Trust Us